 Mammalian sperm and oocytes have unique epigenetic landscapes that are extremely different from each other.
 These epigenomes are genome-widely reprogrammed after fertilization and become largely symmetric between the paternal and maternal alleles by the blastocyst stage.
 Nevertheless, certain genomic regions resist the reprogramming and carry the gametic epigenetic information into offspring.
 These regions can serve as a platform of intergenerational epigenetic inheritance.
-An representative is imprinting control regions marked by germline DNA methylation.
-We recently discovered a post-translational modification of histone proteins, H3K27me3, in oocytes can also be intergenerationally inherited and regulates mono-allelic gene expression in preimplantation embryos and placentae in a manner independent of germline DNA methylation.
+We recently found that a post-translational modification of histone proteins, H3K27me3, in oocytes can be intergenerationally inherited and regulate mono-allelic gene expression in preimplantation embryos and extra-embryonic cells (e.g. placentae) in a germline DNA methylation-independent manner.
 We are now trying to understand how maternal histone modifications resist reprogramming at post-fertilization, what the functions of intergenerational epigenomes are, and whether/how maternal environment could alter the oocyte epigenome and affect offspring’s health, including metabolic traits.

 Keywords: Epigenetic inheritance, Maternal histone-mediated imprinting, Preimplantation embryo, Placenta , DOHaD